Austin Ekeler Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 Matchup vs. Denver

-- Ekeler has averaged 28 rushing yards per game in his eight career matchups against the Broncos, 22.5 fewer yards than his over/under in Sunday's game.
+- In his eight career matchups against them, Ekeler has averaged 28 rushing yards per game versus the Broncos, 27.5 fewer than his over/under in Sunday's game.

 - Ekeler has had a rushing touchdown in one matchup versus the Broncos, but did not have multiple TDs in that game.

-- The Broncos allow 110.2 yards per game on the ground, the NFL's 13th-ranked rush defense.

-- Ekeler and the Chargers will face off against the NFL's best defense in terms of rushing touchdowns conceded (eight).
+- This year the Broncos are ranked first in the NFL in rushing touchdowns conceded (eight).

 Recent Performances